pubkey/rxdb/docs-src/rx-storage-opfs.md

   <img src="./files/rx-storage-performance-browser.png" alt="RxStorage performance - browser" width="700" />
 </p>

 The OPFS API can only be accessed in a [WebWorker](./rx-storage-worker.md).
-It cannot be accessed in the main JavaSCript process, and Iframe or even a [SharedWorker](./rx-storage-shared-worker.md).
+It cannot be accessed in the main JavaScript process, an iFrame or even a [SharedWorker](./rx-storage-shared-worker.md).

 ### Pros